Food ProductionΒ·IntermediateΒ·20 min readΒ·Updated 2026-03-19T04:13:18.075Z

 Groundcover: Strawberry, white clover, creeping thyme, violets

-Key note (PNW): Slug pressure is significant on young seedlings β€” use grit barriers or copper tape on raised beds.
+Key note: Slug pressure on young seedlings in the PNW β€” use grit barriers or copper tape.

 Planting trees too close together